alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 In each evaluation, the relevant authored source-line must be identified according to the work being evaluated.

-AI Foundations supplies the framework for evaluating source-line preservation, detachment, absorption, and invocation.
+AI Foundations supplies the framework for evaluating source-line preservation, detachment, obscurity, misattribution, counterfeit source claims, and invocation.

 It does not require every evaluated source-line to be AI Foundations.